rowanv/data-science-curriculum/README.md

 a.
 General programming knowledge
 - 6.01: Introduction to Electrical Engineering and Computer Science (MIT)

+b.
+Databases
+- Stanford’s Introduction to Databases

+c.
+Python
+- Install Python and its scientific packages (NumPy, SciPy, matplotlib, IPython, pandas).
+- I recommend installing Enthought Canopy or Anaconda, which are comprehensive scientific computing distributions of Python.
+These packages facilitate library installation and offer a useful programming environment.

 d.
 Other topics
-- Stanford’s Introduction to Databases
 - Udacity's Design of Computer Programs: A MOOC geared towards those with an intermediate programming level who want to fine-tune their programming design skills.
 The course has some great examples of clean and efficient code and an engaging lecturer.

 #### II.
 Statistics and Math
 a.
 A class on statistics

 b.
 A class on probability
+Harvard's Stat 110 - available on iTunes U. https://itunes.apple.com/us/course/statistics-110-probability/id502492375

 c.
 Linear Algebra — any class should be fine.

 d.
 Differential Equations.

 e.
 Single and Multi-variable Calculus.

 Schey’s Div, Grad, Curl, and All That’ offers a nice overview of the major topics in multivariate calculus.
 I’d recommend this book as a refresher for those who haven’t taken multivariate calculus in some time, or as a supplementary text for those working through a more rigorous primary text.

 I suggest that you use computational tools to work through math problems wherever possible.
 'Think Stats: Probability and Statistics for Programmers' is a great companion text that goes through statistics problems while using python's scipy and numpy libraries to facilitate running statistical simulations.
+This iPython notebook goes over solving Differential Equations using Python: http://nbviewer.ipython.org/github/URXtech/techblog/blob/master/continuousTimeMarkovChain/markovChain.ipynb

 #### III.
 Experimental Design and Data Analysis